Work-Life Balance: how do Australian doctors achieve balance?

 Our job here at Salt is to help you find that role.
 We want to help you find a role that brings you professional fulfilment, aligns with your values as an individual, and helps you progress your career – all while allowing for work-life balance too!

 So, if you’re not quite getting that balance right at the moment, perhaps it’s time for a change of scenery?
-Take a look at the roles we’re hiring for at the moment – we’d love to help you find a better work-life balance!
+Take a look at the roles we’re hiring for at the moment – Our medical recruitment consultants can help you find a better work-life balance!